tuenut/celeryDemo/README.md

 > This scheme mimics the practices used in the documentation – that is, proj:app
 > for a single contained module, and proj.celery:app for larger projects.
 > -- <cite>Celery docs</cite>

+#### Next step

+Now let's decompose our logic for reusing due DRY principle.

+Create module `libs.math` where we will store our payload functions.
+That functions we will call from task to solve user requests.

+Add some log info to that functions, also change log messages level in tasks to INFO.
+Now we can see separately logs from different layers of our code.
+INFO messages from tasks and DEBUG from payload functions.

+By default, loguru uses stdout as default logs output, so we can see thats logs in celery process stdout.
+Also, because loguru uses different logging mechanism than python `logging`, celery logger (which uses `logging`) can't separate loguru output.
+So, that is not a problem, just a note.
+But if we used python `logging` module we can say to celery which log levels we want to see in stdout with `--loglevel=debug` for example.